ClickHouse/clickhouse-kafka-connect/README.md

 ## Design

-A full overview of the design and how exactly-once delivery semantics are achieved, see the [design document](./docs/DESIGN.md).
+For a full overview of the design and how exactly-once delivery semantics are achieved, see the [design document](./docs/DESIGN.md).